mohamedbanhawi/CarND-LaneLines-P1/Term1/TrafficSignClassifier/CarND-Traffic-Sign-Classifier-Project/readme.md

 * Why did you believe it would be relevant to the traffic sign application?
 I estimated that at least 3 Convolutional layers would be required to classify the frame of the sign.
 Additional three would be required to classify the inner shape of the sign.

+I used Adam [3] Optimiser which appears to change apply an adaptive exponential decay for learning rate.
+It would be interesting to compare it's performance with other optimisation algorithms [4]

 I added more fully connected layers as I suspected this would be needed to classify all the different classes.

 Finally, ReLu were selected as the classification at hand is highly nonlinear.

 Several additions were not added due to time limtations, the authors in [1] suggested using YUB colorspace.
-Additionally, other architectures such as GoogLeNet [3]
+Additionally, other architectures such as GoogLeNet [5]

 ### Test a Model on New Images